Toyota C-HR (2016) Review

 All versions of the C-HR come well-equipped, with a touchscreen system, Bluetooth, dual-zone climate control, adaptive cruise control, auto high beam and lane departure alert.
 The essentials are all standard, but higher trims gain leather upholstery, navigation, automated parking and other luxuries.

 There’s not much wrong with the Toyota C-HR.
-The bold styling might not be everyone’s cup of tea and the lack of a diesel engine will reduce the appeal for high mileage drivers.
+The bold styling might not be everyone’s cup of tea and, despite a Real MPG of 58.2 for the 1.8 hybrid, the lack of a diesel engine might reduce the appeal for high mileage drivers.
 But the generous standard equipment, strong build quality and excellent road manners make up for any shortcomings.
 List prices are high compared to the competition - but being a Toyota you can expect this to be incredibly reliable.